tmfc/API/README.md

 ## Usage

-The most common way of using this library is to create a new object from the API class, which allows you to access all of the authorized telegram methods.

-> By using the API class, events can also be used for you, which in the end of this article has been taught how to use it.
+The most common way of using this library is to create a new object from the API class, which allows you to access all of the authorized Telegram methods.
+By using the API class, events can also be used for you, which in the end of this article has been taught how to use it.

 ```php
 $token = '<token>';